Skip to main content

 View of Camping Area

-On the Prairie Lakes Unit, enjoy primitive camping at any of the five family-sized campsites or the single group campsite by obtaining a required, no-cost camping permit from the Florida Fish and Wildlife Conservation Commission; call (352) 732-1225.
+On the Prairie Lakes Unit, enjoy primitive camping at any of the five family-sized campsites or the group campsite by obtaining a required, no-cost camping permit from the Florida Fish and Wildlife Conservation Commission at MyFWC.com/PrairieLakesCamping.
 These sites are reserved on a first-come, first-served basis.
-Primitive camping is not permitted at these sites during established hunts at Prairie Lakes, with the exception of the small game season.
-For those looking to camp during established hunts on the Prairie Lakes Unit when primitive camping is not permitted or during the hunting season on Three Lakes, you may camp at any of the three hunter-designated camping areas (US-441, SR-60, or CR-523 designated hunting entrances/check stations).
-A camping permit is not required at any of the hunter-designated camping areas and they are first-come, first-served.
+Camping is not permitted at these sites during quota hunts at the Prairie Lakes Unit, but is allowed during the small game hunting season and throughout the rest of the year.
+See the Three Lakes WMA - Prairie Lakes Unit regulation summary brochure for hunt dates and more information.

-Camping is also allowed at designated campsites along the Florida Trail throughout the year for through-hikers only and does not require a camping permit.
-See the Three Lakes and the Three Lakes/Prairie Lakes Unit regulations summary brochures for hunting season dates and campsite locations.
+Camping is also allowed at designated campsites along the Florida Trail throughout the year for through-hikers and does not require a camping permit.

 Boating